surveycto/preload-filter/README.md

 ### Data format

-The field will have a value of the selected choices in a space-separated list, just like a normal *[select_one](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03h.field-types-select-one.html)* or *[select_multiple](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html)* field.
+Data will be stored in the same format as the original field type.
+For a *[select_one](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03h.field-types-select-one.html)* field, it will store the value of the selected choice.
+For a *[select_multiple](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03i.field-types-select-multiple.html)* field, it will store the values of the selected choices in a space-separated list.

 ## How to use